As an animal welfare worker, Jana worked with Bull Terriers. She had a boarding home for the breed and currently owns a

 The Bull Terrier owns several pet references, such as the "gladiator of the dog world" or "a toddler in a dog suit."
 Both capture the diverse nature of the breed.
 Sure, bullies can be fearsome and tough.
 On the flip side, these clowns are almost child-like when looking for a snuggle.
 What follows is a short list of amusing, mesmerizing and even alarming things that Bull Terriers are known for.

 Obsessive Compulsive Disorder (OCD) is not just for humans.
 In the dog world, this diagnosis is known as CCD, or Canine Compulsive Disorder.
 One particular obsessive trait is called spinning.
 This happens when a dog chases its own tail.
-If the animal stops after the first few turns, it is usually received by people with humour, however, the owners of extreme spinners find nothing funny about it.
+If the animal stops after the first few turns, it is usually received by people with humor, however, the owners of extreme spinners find nothing funny about it.
 The dog can chase its tail for hours and behave as if the owner is not even there (despite talking or touching).
 Even when injuring themselves, pain is not a deterrent and bullies will continue to spin.
 Many breeds spin, too, but bullies are more likely to hunt their own tails.

-Other obsessive behaviours include excessive barking and walking up and down, often with something in their mouth.
+Other obsessive behaviors include excessive barking and walking up and down, often with something in their mouth.
 CCD in this breed ranges from mild to severe, while some dogs will not exhibit any symptoms of this condition in their lifetime.
 The University of Helsinki performed a study on several breeds with CCD and found individual dogs were more likely to develop the condition if neglected as a puppy or taken away from their mother too early.

 An amusing and amazingly endearing thing some Bull Terriers do is to hold a conversation.
 True, they cannot discuss the latest news (that would just be freaky), but they can get vocal.
 This is not a barking-sort-of-vocal.
 They "talk" to themselves, mumbling or grunting away.
 At other times, they'll engage their owners in this manner.
 You just have to type "talking Bull Terrier" into the YouTube search bar to experience an avalanche of bullies talking up a storm.

 Going in Slow Motion